LiuElvin/STAT_302_Final_Project/README.md

 1. We will randomly generate nodes for an ad hoc network according to some pre-specified node density

-   - Generally determined by geographical information
+   - Node density is generally determined by geographical information (i.e. rivers)

 <p float="left">
   <img src="./img/contour_3d.jpeg" height="300" />
   <img src="./img/contour_2d.png" height="300" />
 </p>

-2. We will randomly generate $n$ nodes for an ad hoc network according to some pre-specified node density (generally determined by the geographical information).
-Specifically, we will use the acceptance-rejection algorithm.
+- We will use the acceptance rejection algorithm for random node generation

-- Generate points uniformly in a three-dimensional rectangle.
+  - Generate points uniformly in a three-dimensional rectangle

-- If the points fall in the three-dimensional region beneath the density, then we keep them.
+  - If the points fall in the three-dimensional region beneath the density, then keep them

-- Use the $(x,y)$ coordinates of these accepted points as our sample.
+  - Use the $(x, y)$ coordinates of the accepted points as our sample

 3. We will randomly generate $n$ nodes for an ad hoc network according to some pre-specified node density (generally determined by the geographical information).